 5. Then transfer the mochi dough onto the cornstarch-dusted parchment paper.
 Sprinkle more cornstarch onto the dough.
 Divide the dough into 6 equal parts and flatten each one into a circular shape.
 You can easily stretch the dough using your hands.
 (If your dough is too hot, wait for a few minutes until it’s cool enough to handle.
 But don’t wait too long or your dough won’t be stretchy enough.)

 6. Place each red bean paste covered strawberry in the center of each mochi wrapper.
 Make sure the tip of the strawberry is positioned at the center of the wrapper.
 Pinch the four corners of the mochi wrapper, and then pinch the remaining corners together.
-Tap the bottom of mochi with cornstarch.
+Tap the bottom of the mochi with cornstarch.
 Brush the assembled mochi with a brush gently to remove excess cornstarch.

-Tips For Making The Best Strawberry Ichigo Mochi
+Tips for Making the Best Strawberry Ichigo Mochi

 - Make sure to use Mochiko flour or Shiratamako flour for this recipe.
 If you only have regular glutinous flour, you can make mango mochi instead.